 Dutch Apple Pie Video Tutorial:

-I hope you enjoyed our quick apple slicing tip in the video.
+Watch Natasha make this Dutch Apple Pie recipe, and be sure to listen for our quick apple-slicing tip in the video.
 It really does make prepping apples super fast and fun.

 What is a Dutch Apple Pie?

-Dutch Apple Pie is essentially a crumb topped apple pie.
-We use a traditional butter crust to line the pie plate, fill with apples like you would for classic Apple Pie, and top with a buttery crumb-pecan topping.
+Dutch Apple Pie is a crumb-topped apple pie or a mash-up between apple pie and apple crisp.
+We use a traditional homemade butter crust to line the pie plate, and then we fill it with our fan-favorite apple pie filling as you would for classic Apple Pie.

 Dutch apple pie slice on a spatula